Picato Side Effects

 Applies to ingenol topical: topical application gel/jelly

-Along with its needed effects, ingenol topical (the active ingredient contained in Picato) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ingenol topical (the active ingredient contained in Picato) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ingenol topical:More common
+If any of the following side effects occur while taking ingenol topical, check with your doctor immediately:More common

 - Blistering, peeling, or loosening of the skin